 A well-prepared, innovative science, technology, engineering and mathematics (STEM) workforce is crucial to the Nation's health and economy.
 Indeed, recent policy actions and reports have drawn attention to the opportunities and challenges inherent in increasing the number of highly qualified STEM graduates . . .
 Priorities include educating students to be leaders and innovators in emerging and rapidly changing STEM fields as well as educating a scientifically literate populace.

 Presently, and in the near future, young people seeking STEM careers will find more jobs available and at higher salaries.
-See, for example, the NMSI report Why STEM Education Matters, and this video on the need for engineers.
+See, for example, this recent research report from the Pew Research Center, 7 facts about the STEM workforce, and this video on the need for engineers.